 From 1989, Playcentre was a reluctant but fully included part of the united early childhood sector.
 Playcentre Federation officers participating in the reforms believed that Playcentre was not in need of change; as they saw it, the main purpose was to establish minimum standards which would raise the quality of childcare services.
 However the enforcement of the facilities requirements led to the closure of many Playcentres.
 Whereas it had been common to have ‘pack-away’ centres in community halls and other shared spaces, it was now necessary to have centres specifically designed to meet the regulations.
 Another drawback of the reforms for Playcentre was that although it had resulted in a substantial increase in funding, it also resulted in a correspondingly substantial increase in administration.
 However, Playcentre still had some political influence and used this to successfully advocate for an exception to be made to the specified requirement for the centre supervisor to hold a Diploma of Teaching, in favour of a team approach.
 Playcentre was placed in a category, along with Kōhanga Reo, that recognised that quality could result from ‘high parental involvement’.

-The educational reforms also affected secondary and tertiary qualifications with the introduction of a new Qualifications framework and a new, separate agency to administer it.
+The educational reforms also affected secondary and tertiary qualifications with the introduction of a new qualifications framework and a new, separate agency to administer it.
 Playcentre registered as a tertiary education provider with the New Zealand Qualifications Authority in 1991.
 This necessitated a greater degree of standardisation of the adult education programme throughout the country as well as the introduction of a quality assurance system.
 It was more administration to add to the volunteers’ workload, along with the paid employment (often part time) that was becoming common for mothers.
 Instead of being an avenue for stimulating interaction, the volunteer work for Playcentre was becoming a stressful burden.

 While national standardisation has been a major challenge to Playcentre as a provider of both adult and early childhood education, commitment to social justice causes remained an equally important project.
-In 1989 a remit was passed at the annual conference which made a commitment to biculturalism and to recognising the Treaty of Waitangi.
+In 1989 the annual conference made a commitment to biculturalism and to recognising the Treaty of Waitangi.
 Work started immediately to make this aspiration a reality, with the publication in 1990 of Whānau tupu ngātahi: Families growing together, the title of which eventually became the Playcentre motto.
 Throughout the 1990s both Māori and Pākehā worked hard to understand themselves and their cultures, and to learn how to effectively dialogue with each other.
 Without guidelines or other histories to follow, it was very much trial and error, and much tension was generated with mistakes and misunderstandings.
 It is a significant task to change the attitudes of a large organisation with a high turnover of personnel.
 As knowledge of tikanga Māori and Te Tiriti o Waitangi became more widespread in Aotearoa New Zealand society in the 2000s, Playcentre was able to direct more energy into productive change rather than continually educating members on the basics of biculturalism.
 A significant milestone was reached in 2011 when Tiriti-based co-presidents of the Playcentre Federation were elected for the first time.

 Children’s right to professional early childhood education?